Aniketyadav05/WebD-Projects/README.md

 ## Projects Included

-Here's a structured description for your projects:
+Here's a structured description for all my projects:

 ### 1. **Project 1: Clock**
    - **Description:** A real-time clock that displays the current time and updates every second.